Nursing, Accelerated Program (BSN)

 Professional Licensure Information

-The Bachelor of Science in Nursing programs (Louisville or Owensboro) are broken into distinct academic plan codes for lower and upper division requirements.
-Incoming students complete the lower division preparatory coursework requirements and then apply for competitive admission to the Nursing upper division program.
-Completion of the lower division program does not guarantee admission to the upper division program.
-The lower division program does not prepare students for licensure as a nurse.
+The Bachelor of Science in Nursing programs (Louisville or Owensboro) are broken into distinct academic plan codes for lower and upper division BSN degree requirements.
+Incoming students complete the lower division preparatory coursework prerequisite requirements in lower division and then apply for competitive selective admission to the Nursing upper division program.
+Completion of the lower division program prerequisites does not guarantee admission to the upper division program.
+The lower division portion of the program does not prepare students for licensure as a nurse.
 The upper division program is considered a licensure program designed to meet educational requirements for licensure as a nurse.
 Upon acceptance, enrollment in the upper division program’s academic plan code is considered the first term of enrollment in the licensure program under the Program Participation Agreement for Title IV federal financial aid eligible programs of the Higher Education Act (CFR § 668.14 (b)(32)).

 Graduates from the UofL School of Nursing are prepared to apply for RN licensure upon graduation; however, educational preparation does not guarantee professional licensure.
 If you have questions regarding Kentucky RN licensure, please contact the Kentucky Board of Nursing (kbn.ky.gov/Pages/lpn-rn.aspx).
 For RN licensure questions in other states, please contact the respective state board of nursing (ncsbn.org/contact-bon.htm).